Upstatement/skela-wp-theme/README.md

 ### ACF and WP Migrate DB Pro

-If you would like to use the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) and [WP Migrate DP Pro](https://deliciousbrains.com/wp-migrate-db-pro/) plugins, use the following steps:
+If you would like to use the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) and [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) plugins, use the following steps:

 1. Purchase license keys from [ACF](https://www.advancedcustomfields.com/pro/#pricing-table) and [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/pricing/)